 One of the most loved and trusted mindfulness teachers in America today, Tara Brach, author of the highly popular Radical Acceptance and True Refuge, offers a lifeline for difficult times.
 Through the innovative practice of RAIN, a core piece of her teaching, Tara offers a four-step process that can bring forth key elements of mindfulness and self-compassion on the spot.
 This book, to be filled with instances of Tara’s own experience and that of her thousands of students, is a guide to this practice.
 The practice of RAIN can change limiting beliefs, uproot old fears, and challenge feelings of unworthiness, allowing for authenticity in ourselves, and in our world.

 Tara Brach is the founder of Insight Meditation Center of Washington, DC, one of the largest and most dynamic meditation centers in the US.
-Besides being known as the author of Radical Acceptance and True Refuge, she is perhaps most famous for her podcasts (for which she receives 1.5 million downloads a week), and was counted by The Wall Street Journal as #2 (second to Tim Ferris) of the 10 Best Podcasts for 2016.
-Her meditation work has been featured in a special health section of The New York Times, and the NY Times has recently asked her address its staff on meditation technique for living in our tumultuous times, as has the Washington Post.
-She has conducted trainings at Harvard Medical School, for the Members of US Congress, the Smithsonian, and Kaiser.
-Last year she delivered a keynote address at Dreamforce, the largest tech conference worldwide.
-She is currently collaborating with Jack Kornfield on a mindfulness practice for the workplace – a 15-minute a day course; clients so far include Starbooks, Facebook, and Ford.
+Besides being known as the author of Radical Acceptance and True Refuge, she is perhaps most famous for her podcasts (for which she receives 1.5 million downloads a month), and was counted by The Wall Street Journal as one of the 10 Best Podcasts for 2016.
+Her meditation work was featured last year in a special health section of The New York Times, and she has been featured in The Washington Post, Psychology Today, and The Huffington Post.
+She has been invited to consult on meditation and mindfulness for clients as wide ranging as the US Senate, Harvard Medical School, The Smithsonian Institute, the Kaiser Foundation, and The New York Times staff.
+Last year she delivered a keynote address at Dreamforce, the world’s largest tech conference.
+She is currently collaborating with Jack Kornfield on a mindfulness practice for the workplace—a 15-minute a day course, with clients including Starbucks, Facebook, and Ford.